Blacksunder/TicTacToe/README.md

 # TicTacToe
-REST API for TicTacToe game
+REST API for TicTacToe game, is developed using Spring Boot

 It includes:
 - game logic (with 2 players or with AI);